|

 earlier editions are cheaper because they are out of date.
 You will be

 responsible for the content in this edition, which includes updated numbers and examples.
+If you buy an earlier edition, try to make it the 3rd ed, not the 1st or 2nd.
 (The link goes to

 amazon.com for easy purchasing.
 The publisher also rents